USFOneHealthCodeathon2021/Team5/DylanG/readme.txt

 Std dev: +/-0.0317s
 Number of runs: 10

+TOY DATASETS
+--Hardware--
+CPU: Intel i7 6700k (4.00 GHz, 8 cores
+RAM: 16 GB
+Storage: 1 TB SSD, 860 Evo (SATA III)
+OS: Ubuntu 20.04.2 LTS

+Dataset shape: (1000, 114)
+Execution time: 0.58643s

+Dataset shape: (10000, 114)
+Execution time: 5.49958s

+Dataset shape: (100000, 114)
+Execution time: 56.08910s

 Scaling
-~Preliminary analysis indicates that this is linearly scalable
-Justifiction: I increased the dataset by a factor of 3x for rows by copy/pasting the entire spreadsheet, appending it 3 times.
+~Preliminary analysis indicates that this is linearly scalable Initial justifiction: 	I increased the dataset by a factor of 3x for rows by copy/pasting the entire spreadsheet, appending it 3 times.
 				For increasing columns, I copy/pasted just the normalized counts (right-side pasting).
 				Both row and col pasting yielded almost identical results by inspecting the per-core and main core times.
 				For both, STL times were ~0.4s-0.5s per core, total time was ~8s for both *NOTE: big cols had more variablity in per-core STL compute time (may be due to background processes)

+Further Justification:	Looking at the toy dataset times, scaling is ~linear, with each 10x increase in OTUs (rows) increasing compute time
+						by ~10x.
+Going from 10000 to 100000 shows a slightly above linear time increase, though it is roughly negligible.
+						However, going from 100000 to 1 billion OTUs may make this increase more than linear, may be a result of loading the df with pd.read_csv.